kaunel85/ong-bylaws/bylaws.md

 24. At each meeting each officer will provide a verbal report of his past weeks accomplishments and future plans.

-25. At the beginning of each academic term, all officers will produces goals for their term and optionally a revised statement of responsibility and submit it to the Executive Committee prior to the second meeting of the academic term.
+25. At the beginning of each academic term, all officers will produce goals for their term and optionally a revised statement of responsibility and submit it to the Executive Committee prior to the second meeting of the academic term.

 26. Officers will submit a transition report to the Executive Committee prior to vacating their office.